 Since there is a clear separation of multilevel coarsening, initial partitioning, and refinement in multilevel level partitioning, we focus on multilevel refinement in this work.
 Sequential and parallel algorithms for multilevel coarsening have been extensively studied~\cite{Metis,SSS15,Mongoose,GAB21}.

-\subsubsection{GPU: Related Work}
+\subsection{GPU: Related Work}

 Most graph partitioners are designed for CPUs and do not run on GPUs.
-In particular, the refinement in the multilevel algorithm is difficult to parallelize on GPUs.
-The first GPU partitioner we are aware of was developed by Fagginger Auer and Bisseling \cite{FaggingerAuer2013}.
+In particular, the refinement step in the multilevel algorithm is difficult to parallelize on a GPU.
+The first GPU partitioner we know of was developed by Fagginger Auer and Bisseling \cite{FaggingerAuer2013}.
 They developed two algorithms for GPU: one multilevel spectral, and the other was multilevel with greedy refinement.
 Their code was never released.
-A later GPU partitioner \cite{GKSG-GPU} implemented a multilevel algorithm with a label-propagation based refinement algorithm.

-Sphynx \cite{SPHYNX,Sphynx21} is a spectral partitioner that runs on multiple GPUs.
+A later GPU partitioner \cite{GKSG-GPU} implemented a multilevel algorithm with a label propagation-based refinement algorithm.
+Sphynx \cite{SPHYNX,Sphynx21} is a spectral partitioner that runs on GPU.
 It is not multilevel.
-Although it runs quite fast on GPUs, the cut quality is significantly worse (up to 50$\times$) than Metis/ParMetis on irregular graphs.
-Therefore, we do not consider Sphynx any further in this paper.
+Although it runs quite fast on GPU, the cut quality is significantly worse (up to $50\times$) than Metis/ParMetis on irregular graphs.
+Therefore, in this paper, we do not consider Sphynx any further.